wyhitcs/team-letsencrypt/draftv1.md

 ##Plan and current status:
 1. We have finished the first version of Context View, Development View, Deployment View, Variability Perspectives and Evolution Perspectives.
-2. The content are still in first version, hence they need to be revised.
+2. The contents are still in first version, hence they need to be revised.
 3. We have made a little contribution to Let's Encrypt project and further contribution is planned and in progress.

 #1.
 Background Knowledge